Skip to content

 The output of this operation is the presentation proof, as a single octet string.

 Presentation serialization leverages the two protected headers and presentation proof, along with the disclosed payloads.
-Non-disclosed payloads are represented with the absent value of null in JSON serialization and a zero-length string in compact serialization.
+Non-disclosed payloads are represented with the absent value of null in CBOR serialization and a zero-length string in compact serialization.

 Presentation Verification